bipinKrishnan/ml-recipe-book/_ner_chapter.md

 As you can see, some words like pytorch which is not commonly seen in sentences are split into multiple sub-words.
 Also note that except for the starting token 'p', all the sub-words for the word 'pytorch' starts with a '##'.

-The model that we will be using for this task is ```bert-base-cased``` which is bert model that treats cased and uncased words differently.
+The model that we will be using for this task is ```bert-base-cased``` which is a bert model that treats cased and uncased words differently.
 This specific model will be helpful for our task because when writing the name of a person or a location, we always start with an upper-case letter which will make the job of our model way more easier while identifying named entities.

 Now let's write some code to tokenize each row in the ```tokens``` column using the ```AutoTokenizer``` module in ```transformers``` library.